Reducing the College’s Environmental Footprint

 Please break down cardboard boxes and put them in one of our three cardboard-only dumpsters located near the Dining Hall, in the Facilities lot and behind the Student Center.

 Landmark College is a leader among Vermont colleges that monitors and improves on electrical energy saving measures.
 In 2004 the College implemented an energy savings plan and established a long-term relationship with Efficiency Vermont—thanks to our Environmental Stewardship Council.
-In 2006, the College was recognized for its leadership through a cash incentive to continue energy reduction measures.
-Read Landmark Gets The Green [PDF].

 Landmark adheres to EPA guidelines and fully deploys the use of green cleaning products—used daily to sanitize bathrooms, common spaces and offices.
 The College undertook this action knowing that green products are more costly, in general, but the immediate benefits for our community are far greater than any fiscal measurable impact.
+We continue to update our practices to reflect new findings and to operate within fiscally responsible parameters.

 Green Building Principles: